SUBSCRIBE TO OUR FREE NEWSLETTER

 No information on the program, including its legal justification, has been officially disclosed to the public.

-The Intercept last week published The Drone Papers, a months-long investigation into the program that used a cache of intelligence documents leaked by an anonymous whistleblower to reveal the operation's internal structure and the chain of command underlying the military's aerial assassinations.
+The Intercept published The Drone Papers last week, a months-long investigation into the program that used a cache of intelligence documents leaked by an anonymous whistleblower to reveal the operation's internal structure and the chain of command underlying the military's aerial assassinations.
 In the aftermath of the report, the ACLU and several other human rights and civil liberties organizations demanded immediate accountability for the officials involved.

-With Monday's appeal brief, the ACLU is breathing new life into a Freedom of Information Act (FOIA) lawsuit filed in January 2010 to force the CIA to give up the data.
+With Monday's appeal brief, the ACLU is renewing a Freedom of Information Act (FOIA) lawsuit filed in January 2010 to force the CIA to release the data.

 The information "is crucial to the public's ability to understand government policy and hold policymakers accountable for their decisions," the brief states.
-The FOIA was put into law to "guarantee the public access to the kind of information the CIA is now withholding."
+The FOIA was enacted to "guarantee the public access to the kind of information the CIA is now withholding."

 The case has been slow to move through federal courts.
-A 2013 decision by a three-judge panel in Washington, D.C. rejected the CIA's argument that disclosing data on its drone program would jeopardize national security--but in June of this year, Judge Rosemary Collyer with the D.C. district court ruled (pdf) in favor of the agency, allowing it to keep the information secret.
+In 2013, a three-judge panel in Washington, D.C., rejected the CIA's argument that disclosing data on its drone program would jeopardize national security.
+However, in June of this year, Judge Rosemary Collyer of the D.C. district court ruled (pdf) in favor of the agency, allowing it to keep the information secret.

 But Collyer got it wrong, says ACLU deputy legal director Jameel Jaffer.
 He writes in an op-ed published Tuesday: